 Standard of care is a cornerstone concept in each of the two principal professional liability risks.
 Civil liability exists when the physician's care is determined to have fallen below the standard.
 Professional regulation, which challenges one's license to practice medicine, asks the same question in order to evaluate conduct, but usually applies an aggravated concept of negligence (such as gross negligence.)
 While each liability risk involves other issues, they both depend upon the standard.
-The standard of care is generally understood as the care and treatment which may be expected of an ordinarily prudent physician under similar circumstances.1 The standard of care as a concept eludes the level of reliability which it appears to imply.
+The standard of care is generally understood as the care and treatment which may be expected of an ordinarily prudent physician under similar circumstances.2 The standard of care as a concept eludes the level of reliability which it appears to imply.
 What makes sub-standard practice always debatable, is that the "standard" includes both the personal subjective judgments of the expert, and their unique view of "common practice."
-Rarely questioned is the assumption that their own standard of care represents or familiarizes them with "common practice."
-This is assumed upon their qualification as an expert.
+Rarely questioned is the assumption that their personal standard of care represents or familiarizes them with "common practice."
+All this is assumed upon their qualification as an expert.

-In this potential mine field of uncertainty, we explore the ability to limit the application of standards of care by role clarification agreements.
-For reasons discussed in greater detail elsewhere,2 the capacity of parties to define their relationships by mutual agreement changes the context for applying common law notions of tort liability, of which the accepted practice standard is one.
+In this potential mine-field of uncertainty, we explore the ability to limit the application of standards of care by role clarification agreements.
+For reasons discussed in greater detail elsewhere,3 the capacity of parties to define their relationships by mutual agreement changes the context for applying common law notions of tort liability, of which the accepted practice standard is one.
 Private agreements change the context for evaluating professional responsibility from the common law tort principles defining negligence to principles of contract.
-Courts recognize contracts as prevailing over tort principles because they promote collaboration and because they give expression to the intentions and expectations of the parties.
+Courts recognize contracts as prevailing over tort principles because they promote collaboration and because they